About Athens, Greece

 - Kalamata International Airport (KLX): Located in the city of Kalamata in Greece, this is an airport that frequently receives private charter flights.
 A few commercial providers including the Aegean Airlines also use the airport as a hub.
-It has a 1.6-mile long runway and is a three hour drive away from the city of Athens.
+It has a 1.6-mile long runway and is a 3-hour drive away from the city of Athens.

 - Syros Island National Airport (JSY): This is an airport that serves Syros Island in Greece.
 The airport is located 78 miles south of Athens, at an elevation of around 72 meters above sea level.
 It has one runway with an asphalt surface.
 The only commercial provider using the airport is Olympic Air.

 - Milos Island National Airport (MLO): Milos Island National Airport is also located on an island, around 80 miles away from the Athens city center.
 It is a particularly popular airport for tourists who are interested in visiting the surrounding islands before proceeding to the mainland.